Aura Router

 })

-Global middlewares run before the router handler, so they are ideal for request validation or early rejection to avoid executing expensive endpoint logic.
+Global middlewares run before the route handler, making them ideal for request validation or early rejection to avoid executing expensive endpoint logic.

 import { createRouter, type GlobalMiddleware } from "@aura-stack/router"